 Gastroenteritis is a common condition that most people have experienced at least once in their lives.
-While gastroenteritis is usually caused by an infection, there are also other possible causes of gastroenteritis.
+While gastroenteritis is usually from an infection, there are also other possible causes of gastroenteritis.
 Here’s what you need to know.

 The stomach is usually the part of the GI tract that’s affected by gastroenteritis, though it’s not uncommon for the small and large intestines to also be affected.
 It is a fairly common condition, and millions of people worldwide experience gastroenteritis each year.